How Our Therapy Delivery is Best Practice

 Highly trained and experienced staff

-Our Clinical Consultant and Business Manager, Pam Roy, and our Clinical Director, Emma Miller — who both have over 20 years experience in ABA therapy delivery and therapist team management and development — provide regular expert consultancy support.
+Our Chief Executive Officer, Pam Roy, and our Clinical Director, Emma Miller — who both have over 20 years experience in ABA therapy delivery and therapist team management and development — provide regular expert consultancy support.
 Emma was a finalist in the 2014 Victorian Disability Sector Awards for Excellence in Improving Learning and Development Outcomes.

 Commitment to therapy intensity